avsk80/Classification-of-Peripheral-EMG-Signals-for-Prosthesis-Control/preporcess/README.md

 1. digital_processing.py - It contains the digital filters (notch and band pass) configuration to eliminate signal noise and artifacts.
 2. feature_extraction.py - It allows to compute time and frequency features above an EMG signal.
 3. feature_extraction_scheme.py - It contains the feature extraction scheme: load data, biomedical signal processing and feature extraction.
-4. data - This folder contains the EMG data to be analyzed.

 ### Running the project